Learn about Lost Dog Awareness Day

 All too often, when someone finds a lost and wandering dog along the street, they assume that this dog is a stray, and has no home.
 Lost Dogs of America (LDOA) was formed to help prove this assumption wrong, and help those wayward mutts find their way back to their owners and friends.
 The organization was established in 2011, and in 2013 established Lost Dog Awareness Day.
 Over those years they have helped 42,000 dogs find their way back to their loving homes.

 One of their success stories is a dog by the name of Molly who wandered away from her home in Illinois.
 Thanks to a flurry of postings across a series of Facebook groups, Molly was quickly identified when the person who found her took her to be scanned for a microchip.
-While Molly didn’t have one, the vet noticed Molly’s image on Lost Dogs Illinois, and was returned home within just a couple of hours of being posted as lost.
-That’s the kind of magi LDOA and Lost Dog Awareness Day can work in the lives of dogs and dog owners alike.
+While Molly didn’t have one, the vet noticed Molly’s image on Lost Dogs

-How to Celebrate Lost Dog Awareness Day
+How to celebrate Lost Dog Awareness Day